vari-bbc/rnaseq_workflow/README.md

 # Bulk RNAseq Workflow

-This workflow performs a differential expression analysis with STAR and edgeR - inspired by https://github.com/snakemake-workflows/rna-seq-star-deseq2
+This workflow performs a differential expression analysis with STAR and edgeR

 ## Authors

 * Dean Pettinga [@deanpettinga](https://github.com/deanpettinga)

 ## Usage

 **NOTE** this workflow is optimized for HPC3 @ Van Andel Institute.

-### Requirements

-* You need to have an installation of [conda](https://docs.conda.io/en/latest/miniconda.html#linux-installers) in your `$PATH`
-  * Snakemake is invoked from within a conda environment, so you must have your shell initialized for conda.
-* You need to have [Singularity](https://sylabs.io/guides/3.4/user-guide/) installed and callable in your `$PATH`.
-  * *Recommended*: by default, Singularity will cache containers in your `$HOME`.
-As user storage is limited on HPC3, please assign the environmental variables `$SINGULARITY_CACHEDIR` and `$SINGULARITY_TEMPDIR` to a different, non-limited directory to ensure that Singularity doesn't fail due to lack of cache space.
-E.g. (in your `~/.bash_profile`):
-    ```
-    # Set Singularity Cache to new location (default is $HOME/.singularity)
-    export SINGULARITY_CACHEDIR=/path/to/singularity/cache/
-    export SINGULARITY_TEMPDIR=/path/to/singularity/cache/
-    ```

 ### Step 1: Installation